KeithWong2205/TributePage/README.md

 # TributePage
- A plain simple website as a tribute for BruceLee
+ A plain simple website as a tribute for Steve Jobs